New approaches with new potatoes – recipes via Robin Gill 1

 2 tbsp capers, tired

-If the egg yolks were used, positioned them in a shallow bowl an afternoon ahead, and pour over sufficient olive brine to submerge them.
-Leave in the fridge to remedy in a single day, until firm-ish.
+If the egg yolks were used, place them in a shallow bowl an afternoon ahead and pour over sufficient olive brine to submerge them.
+Leave in the fridge to cure in a single day until firm-ish.
 You can skip this degree, but the yolks make an adorable counterbalance to the garlicky spuds.

 Heat the oven to 200C (180C fan)/390F/gasoline 6.
-Peel the potatoes, reserving the skins, and reduce the flesh into the 2cm cube.
-Put the peel on an oven tray, bake for 15 minutes, then tip into a large pot with 700ml water, a pinch of salt, the shallot, celery, bay, and two cloves of garlic.
-Bring to a boil, flip down the warmth and simmer gently for 30 minutes.
+Peel the potatoes, reserving the skins, and reduce the flesh into a 2cm cube.
+Put the peel on an oven tray, bake for 15 minutes, then tip into a large pot with 700ml water, a pinch of salt, the shallot, celery, bay, and two garlic cloves.
+Bring to a boil, flip down the warmth, and simmer gently for 30 minutes.
 Turn off the heat, depart to infuse for 10 mins, then strain.
-You can do this beforehand of time if want be.
+You can do this beforehand if you want.

 Put the potatoes, onion, butter, and the relaxation of the garlic in a pan over a gentle heat and stir until they begin to sweat.
-Add a ladle of potato peel stock, stir even as it simmers and reduces, then add some other ladleful and repeat, a great deal as you would a risotto.
+Add a spoonful of potato peel stock, stir even as it simmers and reduces, then add some other ladleful and repeat, a great deal as you would a risotto.
 When the potato is cooked but keeps its form, turn off the heat and stir inside the wild garlic, parsley, capers, and olives.
-Serve in 4 bowls, topping each with a cured yolk, if the use of, lifted carefully out of its brine with a slotted spoon.
+Serve in 4 bowls, topping each with a cured yolk, if used, carefully lifted out of its brine with a slotted spoon.

 Prep 10 min